CYENS/TrafficFlow/README.md

 There are 3 scenes implemented, organised in 3 separate folders under the [`Assets`](./Assets/) folder.
 Pre-trained model files are provided for each environment.
 These are located in the respective `Models` folders.
 1. The [`Basic`](./Assets/Basic/Scenes/Basic.unity) scene, where our first experiments were carried out.
 A single agent crosses the traffic lights to reach its target.
 The lane is quite wide.
 1. A [`Lane`](./Assets/Lanes/Scenes/Lane.unity) scene, where we extended the `Basic` scene to train two agents crossing the traffic lights from opposite directions in order to reach their goal.
 1. A [`Crossroad`](./Assets/Crossroads/Scenes/Crossroad.unity) scene.
-Here, we have implemented two different areas.
-A simple crossroad intersection governed by traffic lights, and a simplified version of the same intersection with motion restricted in a line to help training.
-For more details you can refer to [Makri and Charalambous (2021)](https://doi.org/10.1109/CoG52621.2021.9619047).
+Here, we have implement a simple crossroad intersection governed by traffic lights.
+For more details you can refer to [Makri and Charalambous (2022)](https://ieeexplore.ieee.org/document/9929765).